John-Abbott-College/4A8-Notes/12b_Milestone_3_4_UserStories.md

 **Acceptance Criteria**

-* The busytime amounts in a CalendarItem* object should only reflect be consistent with the CalendarItem amount.
+* The busytime amounts in a CalendarItem* object should only reflect the duration of events that are not used to show availability.

 ### Category class variables should be readonly